 B-3.1 Weigh 25 g of sample and extract with cold water and filter into 250 ml volumetric flask and make the volume to 250 ml.
 The filtrate should be clear.
 Mix well and take 100 ml out of 250 ml for the estimation of copper.

-B-3.2 Add 0.5 ml of concentrated hydrochloric acid and five drops of concentrated nitric acid, boil for about 15 minutes to reduce the volume to about 86 ml and cool.
+B-3.2 Add 0.5 ml of concentrated hydrochloric acid and five drops of concentrated nitric acid, boil for about 15 min to reduce the volume to about 86 ml and cool.
 Add 1 g of citric acid and adjust pH to 9 by adding standard ammonium hydroxide solution.
 Transfer the solution to the Nessler cylinder and add 10 ml of sodium diethyldithiocarbamate solution.
 Compare the yellow colour produced with a control using 3 ml of standard copper solution in place of the material.

 B-3.3 The material shall be considered not to have exceeded the prescribed limit if the intensity of the colour produced with the material is not greater than that produced in the control test.
-Calculate soluble copper salts in terms of parts per million (ppm)
+Calculate soluble copper salts in terms of parts per million (ppm).

 ANNEX C